Personal Finance

 Already families have been explaining their struggles to pay the bills, with a pensioner stopping showering to save on energy and a parent saying he fears he may need to choose between heating and eating after his monthly bill soared from £80 to £400.
 These cases tell a story of what is happening up and down the country.

-You may also want to consider switching to a fixed tariff if your current energy supplier offers one, but only if it meets certain criteria.
+You may also want to consider switching to a fixed tariff if your current energy supplier offers one, if you think energy prices might rise again and/or to provide predictability with your energy bills.

 Ways to reduce energy consumption